Business Ethics and Code of Conduct

 Delegation of Authority

-You must promptly report any possible violation of Company policies or violations of applicable laws, including any allegation of questionable accounting or auditing activity.
-Disregarding or failing to comply with this obligation could lead to prompt disciplinary action, up to and including termination of employment.
-The Company forbids any retaliation against any employee who makes such a report or who assists in the processing of any claim regarding a possible violation of Company policy or applicable law.
+You must promptly report any possible violation of these policies of business ethics and Code of Conduct, including any allegation of questionable accounting or auditing activity.
+Disregarding or failing to comply with this standard of business ethics and conduct could lead to prompt disciplinary action, up to and including termination of employment.
+The Company will not retaliate against any employee who makes such a report or who assists in the processing of any claim regarding such alleged corporate fraud.
 We are committed to this principle.
-Multiple independent channels of communications are available to employees; these are fully described in the Company’s Open Door Policy (Policy #121).
+Multiple independent channels of communications are available to employees; these are fully described in the nine policies which comprise our Code of Conduct.

 Investigations and Enforcement

-Reports of possible violations of Company policy or applicable law will be collected, reviewed and processed by the General Counsel.
-The Company may refer reports that are submitted, as it determines to be appropriate to the Board of Directors, an appropriate committee of the Board or to legal authorities.
-Any reports submitted that involve the Company’s accounting, auditing and internal auditing controls and disclosure practices will be presented directly to the Audit committee of the Board of Directors on a periodic basis, unless immediate attention by the Audit Committee is warranted.
+Reports of possible violations of the Code of Conduct will be collected, reviewed and processed by the General Counsel.
+The General Counsel may refer reports that are submitted, as he or she determines to be appropriate or as required under the directives of the Board of Directors or an appropriate committee of the Board.
+Any reports submitted that involve the Company's accounting, auditing and internal auditing controls and disclosure practices will be presented directly to the Audit committee of the Board of Directors on a periodic basis, unless immediate attention by the Audit Committee is warranted.

-The Company will investigate reports of possible violations of Company policy or applicable law and, if a violation is substantiated, disciplinary action will be taken, where necessary, including appropriate sanctions for the individual(s) involved, up to and including termination of employment.
-Any executive officer or director suspected of having been a potential participant in a possible violation shall not be permitted to participate in any investigation or recommendation for disciplinary action or sanctions.
-The existence of any such investigation and the conclusions of any investigation are confidential and must not be disclosed without appropriate Company approval or as may be required by law.
+Reports of possible violations of the Code of Conduct will be investigated by the Company and, if a violation of the Code is substantiated, disciplinary action will be taken, where necessary, including appropriate sanctions for the individual(s) involved, up to and including termination of employment.
+Any executive officer or director believed to have participated in a possible violation shall not be permitted to participate in any investigation or recommendation for disciplinary action or sanctions.

-Violations of Company policy or applicable law shall be addressed, which may include making a report to civil or criminal authorities for further action.
+Violations of the Code of Conduct that may also constitute illegal conduct shall be addressed, which may include making a report to civil or criminal authorities for further action.
 In addition, the Company may, under certain circumstances, be required to disclose violations of the Code to the stockholders of the Company.

-The Company may also from time to time conduct reviews to assess compliance with Company policy or applicable law.
-The policies concerning the reporting and review of potential violation of Company Policy or law is found in Policy #121.
+The Company may also from time to time conduct reviews to assess compliance with the Code of Conduct.

 Senior Financial Officers